Summary of Significant Accounting Policies

 The consolidated accompanying financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 As shown in the accompanying consolidated financial statements, the Company had losses for all periods presented.
-The Company incurred a net loss of $28,718,950 for the six months ended November 30, 2018 and has an accumulated deficit of $201,858,345 as of November 30, 2018.
+The Company incurred a net loss of $41,292,761 for the nine months ended February 28, 2019 and has an accumulated deficit of $214,432,156 as of February 28, 2019.
 These factors, among others, raise substantial doubt about the Company’s ability to continue as a going concern.

 The consolidated financial statements do not include any adjustments relating to the recoverability of assets and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
-The Company’s continuation as a going concern is dependent upon its ability to obtain additional operating capital, complete development of its product candidates, obtain U.S. Food & Drug Administration (“FDA”) approval, outsource manufacturing of the product candidates, and ultimately achieve initial revenues and attain profitability.
-The Company is currently engaging in significant research and development activities related to these product candidates, and expects to incur significant research and development expenses in the future primarily related to its clinical trials.
+The Company’s continuation as a going concern is dependent upon its ability to obtain additional operating capital, complete development of its product candidate, obtain U.S. Food & Drug Administration (“FDA”) approval, outsource manufacturing of the product candidate, and ultimately achieve initial revenues and attain profitability.
+The Company is currently engaging in significant research and development activities related to its product candidate for multiple indications, and expects to incur significant research and development expenses in the future primarily related to its clinical trials.
 These research and development activities are subject to significant risks and uncertainties.
 The Company intends to finance its future development activities and its working capital needs largely from the sale of equity and debt securities, combined with additional funding from other traditional sources.
 There can be no assurance, however, that the Company will be successful in these endeavors.